bbneves/Spotify_Playlist_Analysis/README.md

 ![Spotify logo](https://storage.googleapis.com/pr-newsroom-wp/1/2018/11/Spotify_Logo_CMYK_Green.png)

 ## Selected Topic
 For this project, our team decided to perform analysis on the audio features of songs from some of the most popular Spotify playlists.
-We used Spotify's API to retrieve data upt 100 songs per playlist selected, and then used a supervised learning model to predict the popularity score of a song given certain its audio features.
+We used Spotify's API to retrieve data up to 100 songs per playlist selected, and then used a supervised learning model to predict the popularity score of a song given certain its audio features.

 ## Topic Selection Process
 Our team members, **Bruno Blaszcyzk Nieves**, **Frank Bucalo**, **Hunter Gierhart**, and **Tyler Comerford,** have a shared interest in music, with Hunter working at a record label.
 The rise in popularity of streaming services as a means to consume music has provided a plethora of new, valuable metrics to analyze, for companies, artists, and enthusiasts like us.
 Analysis on this data can be used as a tool to target audiences, improve reach, and uncover trends on a mass scale.